ruben2020/codequery/README.md

 ## Which platforms are supported?

-It has been tested on Windows 10 64-bit, Windows XP 32-bit (until version 0.27.0 only), Mac OS X, Ubuntu and Arch Linux 64-bit.
+It has been tested on Windows 10 64-bit, Mac OS X, Ubuntu and Arch Linux 64-bit.

 Contributions are welcomed to attempt ports to other operating systems.